ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 )
 ```

 Matching ignores header-name case.
-Prefer an explicit allowlist; `forwardAllIncomingHeaders` is only safe when every header a client can send is safe to hand a subgraph.
+Prefer an explicit allowlist. `forwardAllIncomingHeaders` is safe only when every header a client can send is safe to hand a subgraph.

 `QuickAdapter` handles forwarded headers automatically.
 If you build your own HTTP integration, pass the incoming headers with `interpreter.executeRequest(request, headers)`.